-The Faculty of Science and Medicine of the University of Fribourg awards the official academic title of Specialized Master of Science in Dynamics in Glaciology and Geomorphology, subsequently called sp-MSc, to students who have successfully completed their respective course of studies and obtained the title of Bachelor of Science (BSc) or a recognized equivalent.
+The Faculty of Science and Medicine of the University of Fribourg awards the official academic title of Specialized Master of Science in Dynamics in Glaciology and Geomorphology, subsequently called sp-MSc, to students who have successfully completed their respective study programme and obtained the title of Bachelor of Science (BSc) or a recognized equivalent.

 This specialized MSc gives access to various professional activities in research, education, environmental consulting and protection, spatial planning, documentation, and administration.
-Besides, the MSc is the entry requirement for scientific work and deepened scientific education leading to a doctorate.
+In addition, the MSc is an entry requirement for further scientific work and studies leading to a doctorate.
 The specialised MSc does not give access to the study programme for teachers at the level of secondary II (DEEM or LDM) of the University of Fribourg.

 Admission to the sp-MSc is granted on an individual basis if (a) a BSc degree or a recognised equivalent has been obtained and (b) the application of the student has been accepted by the Admission committee of the sp-MSc.
-The application is hereby evaluated based on prior studies and experience relevant to the specialized master (cf. section 2.4).
+The application is hereby evaluated based on the candidate's prior studies and experience relevant to the specialized master (cf. section 2.4).